UniDEC : Unified Dual Encoder and Classifier Training for Extreme Multi-Label Classification

-At face value, PAL reduction for DE training should be made tractable by optimizing it over the label shortlist, however in practice, it does not scale to larger datasets due to the higher number of positives per label.
+At face value, PAL reduction of multi-label problems for DE training should be made tractable by optimizing over in-batch labels, however in practice, it does not scale to larger datasets due to the higher number of positives per label.
 For instance, for LF-AmazonTitles-1.3M a batch consisting of 1,000 queries will need an inordinately large label pool of size $\sim$ 22.2K (considering in-batch negatives) to effectively train a DE with the PAL loss.
-To alleviate the issue, we propose \textit{\textbf{``pick-some-labels''} (PSL)} approximation to the PAL reduction for the multi-label classification problem which enables scaling to large datasets ($\sim 10^6$ labels).
-Here, instead of trying to sample all labels for instances in a batch, we propose to randomly sample at max $\beta$ positive labels per instance.
+Alternatively, the stochastic implementation of PAL in the form of pick-one-label (POL) reduction used by \textsc{Dexml}, either convergences slowly \cite{DSoftmax} or fails to reach SOTA performance.